ToFFmashines/Zynthian-OSC/README.md

 # Zynthian-OSC
 Tempate for Open Stage Control with controll of Zynthian synt

-For current stable version of ZynthianOS oram is fully worked Mixer template only.
+For current stable version of ZynthianOS oram is fully working Mixer template only.

 ## Mixer template